deathbeam/autocomplete.nvim/README.md

 For installation instructions/repository go [here](https://github.com/neovim/neovim)

-If you want to use treesitter autocompletion (as fallback when you dont have LSP server running) you also need to have [nvim-treesitter plugin](https://github.com/nvim-treesitter/nvim-treesitter)
+If you want to use Tree-sitter autocompletion (as fallback when you dont have LSP server running) you also need to have [nvim-treesitter plugin](https://github.com/nvim-treesitter/nvim-treesitter)

 ## Installation